Knightaj20/hello-world/README.md

 Hi guys!

-I live in South Carolina with my twos pet, sister, and parents.
+I live in South Carolina with my two pet, sister, and parents.
 I am someone who is very quiet and likes to get her work done!